 - Co-ordinate and facilitate all communication on the team, not only amongst the players but also amongst parent and coaches, the MDHA executive, other Team Managers, Referees, Officials, etc - Complete all off-ice tasks that the team may need.
 This can include game sheets, tournament registration, team get togethers etc. Please do not feel like you have to be the one to do all these tasks.
 You have an entire team of parents, ask them for help.
-Delegate. - Responsible to become familiar with all the various rules and regulations of Hockey Canada, HEO MINOR, GHA and MDHA. - Managers are responsible to the Head Coach to ensure all documentation on the team is complete and forwarded to the Convenor of their division in a timely manner.
-This includes all medical forms, player Code of Conduct and parent Code of Conduct, as well as verifying with the Registrar that the Official Team Roster (TRF) is correct; that all team officials, players are correct and that all goalies and affiliates are listed as such. - Ensure all ice times are used.
+Delegate. - Responsible to become familiar with all the various rules and regulations of Hockey Canada, HEO MINOR, GHA and MDHA. - Managers are responsible to the Head Coach to ensure all documentation on the team is completed in a timely manner.
+This includes all medical forms, (player Code of Conduct and parent Code of Conduct are now completed during the registration process) as well as verifying with the Registrar that the Official Team Roster (TRF) is correct; that all team officials, players are correct and that all goalies and affiliates are listed as such. - Medical forms are to be held in confidence by each team trainer. - Ensure all ice times are used.
 This includes both practice ice and double checking the accuracy of the game schedule.
 Of note: Please verify all games on the GHA Schedule.
 If there is ever a conflict between the GHA schedule and what is provided in TeamSnap, defer to the GHA schedule.
 If your team is unable to use allotted practice ice, please reach out to other teams to see if they can use the ice.
 Once agreed upon, please notify the Ice Convenor of the switch.
 If after exhausting all efforts to have another team use the ice you are unable to find a suitable substitution, please contact the Ice Convenor.